KansasCityWomeninTechnology/jewelbots/README.md

 ## Pairing

-At the beginning of today's session, the mentors will demonstrate how to pair two Jewelbots.
+At the beginning of today's session, we'll demonstrate how to pair two Jewelbots.
 After the demo, try it yourself:

 1. Find another girl to pair up with.
 2. Unplug both of your Jewelbots and make sure they're both turned on.
 3. Press the magic button on one Jewelbot for 2 seconds to put it into pairing mode.
 It should slowly flash all white lights.
 4. Press the magic button on the other Jewelbot for 2 seconds to put it into pairing mode also.
-The first Jewelbot should now stay all white while the second one cycles through different colors.
+One Jewelbot should now stay all white while the other cycles through different colors.
-5. Choose a friendship color by pressing the magic button on the second Jewelbot when it's showing that color.
+5. On the Jewelbot that's cycling through colors, choose a friendship color by pressing the magic button when it's showing the color you want.

 Now you'll know when your friend is nearby because your Jewelbots will light up with your friendship color!
 You can program your Jewelbot to do all sorts of things, either on its own or when it detects your paired friends nearby.

 ## Programming your Jewelbot: The Basics

 Your Jewelbot has two different coding modes: **Friendship Coding** and **Solo Coding**.
-You can use Friendship Coding to program your Jewelbot to do different things when your friend is nearby.
-With **Solo Coding**, you can program your Jewelbot to do things on its own.
-We'll start with Solo Coding to get some practice with coding the Jewelbot.
+We'll start with Solo Coding to get some practice coding the Jewelbot.

 #### Writing the code

 First we'll write a program on our computer, using some starter code from the Jewelbots GitHub repository.

 Scroll to the top of the online instructions (at github.com/KansasCityWomeninTechnology/jewelbots) to find the list of files in the repository.
 Find the file named **samplecode**.

 1. Erase all the code in the Arduino IDE text window and replace it with the code from the **samplecode** file.
 2. Choose **File** -> **Save As** and name your modified Arduino file **jewelbots_sample**.
 Save it to your computer's desktop.